-Six years later, after civil and military authorities became concerned about the risk of “vice” and “immoral women” to soldiers at the Army’s Camp Bowie, the workhouse was converted into a detention hospital to treat prostitutes with venereal disease.
+Six years later, after civil and military authorities became concerned about the risk that “vice” and “immoral women” posed to soldiers at the Army’s Camp Bowie, the workhouse was converted into a detention hospital to treat prostitutes with venereal disease.

 But later that year the city renovated the hotel of serial killer Dr. Henry Howard Holmes for use as a detention hospital for women with social diseases.
 Also in 1918 the city replaced the workhouse at the waterworks with a workhouse camp at Lake Worth, where prisoners tended more than forty acres of crops.